-Seattle Children’s Museum is hosting its 4th annual Costume Carnival, offering a FREE opportunity for safe indoor trick-or-treating on October 31, 2015 from 4pm – 8pm.
+Seattle Children’s Museum will close at 3pm and re-open at 4pm for the 5th annual Costume Carnival, offering a FREE opportunity for safe indoor trick-or-treating on October 31, 2016 from 4pm – 8pm.
 Join us as we turn the Museum into a Halloween-themed adventure for kids 10 and under (and their families).

 Never partnered with the Museum before, but would like to be involved in this event?
-Contact Jesse Tofte for more information about vendor application.
+Contact Lindsay Squires for more information about vendor application.

 How Can I Help Promote This Event?